alevchuk/minibank/README.md

 ## Memory

 Pi Zero W has 433 MB of usable RAM.
 Additional memory needs to be added as swap.

+(The changes described in this section need to be applied to all hosts)

 Edit `/etc/dphys-swapfile`
 ```